base/base/docs/specs/governance/governor.md

 #### `setVotingDelay`

-Updates the voting delay.
+Updates the voting delay, which is the number of blocks before the voting for a proposal starts.
 This function MUST only be callable by the manager.

 ```solidity
 function setVotingDelay(uint256 _newVotingDelay) external